grafana/mimir/docs/sources/mimir/operators-guide/architecture/components/query-scheduler/index.md

 [//]: # "Diagram source at https://docs.google.com/presentation/d/1bHp8_zcoWCYoNU2AhO2lSagQyuIrghkCncViSqn14cU/edit"

-The following flow describes how a queries moves through a Grafana Mimir cluster:
+The following flow describes how a query moves through a Grafana Mimir cluster:

 1. The [query-frontend]({{< relref "../query-frontend/index.md" >}}) receives queries, and then either splits and shards them, or serves them from the cache.
 1. The query-frontend enqueues the queries into a query-scheduler.